What is the purpose of having a centralized repository?

 I will have co-investigators working with me on the resources I am requesting.
 Does NIDDK need IRB approval from each co-investigator or their institution separately, or do you just need the IRB approval from the Principal Requestor's institution?

 The principal requestor is responsible for obtaining IRB approval or a determination of NHSR from their institution’s IRB or an external IRB.
 Information submitted to the IRB should clearly describe the involvement and role of any co-investigators from the same or a different institution.
 When submitting the request for resources to NIDDK-CR, any co-investigators should be identified.
-Collaborators from other institutions who play a significant role in the research project and will have access to NIDDK-CR resources should be included under the “Independent Collaborators” section of the request form.
+Collaborators from other institutions who will have access to NIDDK-CR resources should be included under the “Independent Collaborators” section of the request form.
 Independent Collaborators must sign their own agreement (a secondary agreement) for use of the resources.
 NIDDK-CR Support staff will initiate the primary and any secondary Data and Resources Use Agreements as appropriate.

 If I produce a manuscript using NIDDK data and/or specimens, am I required to acknowledge this?